Introduction: Yahoo Calendar Keeps Things Simple

 Yahoo was one of the first services to hit the Internet.
 Its directory provided a useful way to navigate the Web in the days before Google worked out how to search and social media provided ways for friends to make recommendations.

 Those days ended a long time ago.
-Today, Yahoo feels like a leftover from a bygone age, an old racehorse now put out to pasture alongside AOL in the Verizon stable.
+In 2020, Yahoo feels like a leftover from a bygone age, an old racehorse now put out to pasture alongside AOL in the Verizon stable.

 But while no one now uses Yahoo as their starting point for searching the Web, millions of people do still use their Yahoo email addresses and they’ve become accustomed to organizing their time and their schedules with Yahoo Calendar too.

 That calendar isn’t the best in the market.
 Despite a recent facelift and upgrade, it still lacks many of the features boasted by its larger rivals—and those that remain are fiddlier to use than you might prefer.